Euclid Quick Data Release (Q1): From images to multiwavelength catalogues: the Euclid MERge Processing Function: Imaging input and mosaic creation

 \subsection{Mosaicing}

 For the later measurement steps, specifically the photometry with \texttt{A-PHOT} and \texttt{T-PHOT} (see Sect.\,\ref{sect:photometry}), we need a multi-band set of co-aligned images, where each pixel represent the same position on the sky.
-The layout of these co-aligned images is given by setting a pixel scale of $0\overset{\prime\prime}{.}1\,{\rm pixel}^{-1}$ (to properly sample the VIS data) and the dimensions of the \Euclid tiles presented in Sect.~\ref{subsect:tile}.
+The layout of these co-aligned images is given by setting a pixel scale of $0\overset{\prime\prime}{.}1\,{\rm pixel}^{-1}$ (to facilitate critical Nyquist sampling for the VIS data, which have a resolution of $\sim 0\overset{\prime\prime}{.}2$) and the dimensions of the \Euclid tiles presented in Sect.~\ref{subsect:tile}.

-EXT imaging data is already provided per tile as stacked frames in the native scale of the respective camera, e.g. $0\overset{\prime\prime}{.}264\,{\rm pixel}^{-1}$ for the DES data.
-These data are rebinned to the common pixel scale using a \texttt{BILINEAR} interpolation kernel.
+EXT imaging data were already provided for each tile as stacked frames in the native scale of the respective camera; for example, $0\overset{\prime\prime}{.}264\,{\rm pixel}^{-1}$ for the DES data.
+These data were re-binned to the common pixel scale using a \texttt{BILINEAR} interpolation kernel.

 VIS and NIR input data are the set of fully calibrated frames covering a tile in their native pixel scale of $0\overset{\prime\prime}{.}1\,{\rm pixel}^{-1}$ and $0\overset{\prime\prime}{.}3\,{\rm pixel}^{-1}$, respectively.
-After subtracting the background estimate provided with the input data \citep[see][]{Q1-TP002, Q1-TP003}, these calibrated frames are rebinned and stacked to deep co-added images with a \texttt{BILINEAR} interpolation kernel and the combine type \texttt{MEDIAN}.
-For the stacking we apply the RMS data provided with the VIS and NIR data as weights.
-The different zero points for the VIS and NIR data are translated to global weighting values which are used in the co-add process.
-In addition, we scale these global weights such that the zero point of the resulting co-added images corresponds to the median value of the input zero points, rounded to one decimal place.
+After subtracting the background estimate provided with the input data \citep[see][]{Q1-TP002, Q1-TP003}, these calibrated frames were re-binned and stacked to deep co-added images with a \texttt{BILINEAR} interpolation kernel and the \texttt{MEDIAN} combination type.
+For the stacking we applied the RMS data provided with the VIS and NIR data as weights.
+The different zero points for the VIS and NIR data were translated to global weighting values that are used in the co-add process.
+In addition, we scaled these global weights such that the zero point of the resulting co-added images corresponds to the median value of the input zero points, rounded to one decimal place.
+For all re-binning and co-adding operations we used the software \texttt{CT\_SWarp}, which is a version of the \texttt{SWarp} \citep{2002ASPC..281..228B} software that is fully integrated into the \Euclid processing environment.